Demand planning plays a major role in your ability to maximize profits and ensure order fulfillment goes smoothly (see order fulfillment meaning).

 Is Demand Planning a Good Job?

 Demand planning is a challenging, but highly rewarding field.
 Demand planning has evolved in the last decade from an entry-level job to mid-level and up.
-This is due to the increased access to data from eCommerce analytics and the usage of complicated tools like an ERP system (see ERP meaning).
+This is due to the increased access to data from eCommerce analytics and the usage of complicated tools like an ERP accounting system (see ERP meaning).
 Consider the benefits of ERP, too.

 If you're the type of person who enjoys poring over analytical data to discover patterns and trends, you'll likely enjoy demand planning.
 Luckily, salaries for demand planning roles have also increased, so you'll also earn a pretty penny.

 Demand Planning Forecasting Certification

 Prospective and current demand planners can acquire a certification to prove their expertise and increase their value to a company.
 The most sought-after certifications are from the Institute of Business Forecasting & Planning (IBF).
 They offer three levels of certification: Certified Professional Forecaster (CPF), Advanced Certified Professional Forecaster (ACPF), and Certified Professional Forecaster-Candidate (CPF-C).
 The exams include topics ranging from sales and operations planning to data analysis to forecast modeling and more.

 A demand planning manager is an upper-level manager who oversees all aspects of demand planning and forecasting.
 They work with management, inventory, fulfillment, marketing, and sales teams to determine demand trends and establish plans.
 They must also accrue data from eCommerce software, hospitality software, and other tools to find trends and maximize profit.
 This role often has junior employees who pull reports for them, including demand planning analysts.

 Demand Planning Analyst